 Many of us experience sleepless and restless nights, as well as those where it is difficult to stay asleep.
 The majority of people who have trouble sleeping usually combat their night by having an extra cup of coffee or shot of espresso the next day.
 While a rough’s night sleep occasionally happens, chronic sleepless nights may be linked to early onset Alzheimer’s.

 Though sleep does get more difficult as you get older, there are small changes you can make for improved sleep.
-Here are seven tips from the Mayo Clinic for a better night’s sleep.
+Here are seven tips from Doctors for a better night’s sleep.

 7 Tips for Better Sleep